pramod-prasad-sah/pramod-prasad-sah.github.io/_pages/about.md

 By Pramod Prasad Sah

-PGT Chemistry | 25+ years of Experience in teaching CBSE & A-level
+PGT Chemistry | 25+ years of Experience in teaching CBSE & A-level, Grade 11 & 12

 in Kathmandu, Nepal +977 9825857663 (WhatsApp)